hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-view-birth-intro.md

 **Each Composition must have:**

 1.  a status
-1.  a LOINC code to represent the document type.
-Optional Class codes as required
+1.  a LOINC code (to represent the document type.
+Optional Class codes as required)
 1.  a subject (Patient)
-1.  a date indicating when the details was taken
+1.  a date (indicating when the details were taken)
-1.	a author detailing who has recorded the details.
+1.	an author (detailing who has recorded the details)
 1.  title of the document

 **Profile specific implementation guidance:**